Packs every feature you might want in a phone and then some.

 If you already own a Samsung Note, you’ll notice improvements.
 There’s the iris scanner and the USB-C port mentioned above.
 The 5.7-inch display is better than the screen on the Note 5.
 Samsung skipped the Note 6 so the Note and S phone lines now share the same version numbers.

 Samsung likes curved screens.
-While they feel special, there’s an element of “we went for the curved design just because we can”.
+While they feel special, there’s an element of “we chose the curved design just because we can”.
 Sure other phone makers may follow, but curves are not as special as Samsung would have you believe.

 On the S7 Edge, there’s always a danger you might touch the curved part of the screen by accident.
 That could make the phone do something unintended.
 It’s less of a problem with the Note 7 which has a gentler curve.
 In testing it didn’t happen at all.
 Yet the worry remains.